Crocodylus halli: Distribution

 The species occurs in swamps, rivers, and lakes in the southern half of New Guinea.
 It is known to occasionally enter estuaries, such as the Fly River estuary.
 Variation is known from individuals across the range, with individuals from Lake Murray having a much wider skull than those from the Aramia River.

 Behavior

 The species nests during New Guinea's wet season (November - April), in contrast to C. novaeguineae, which nests near the end of the dry season (July - November).

 In captivity

 Three captive crocodiles at the St. Augustine Alligator Farm Zoological Park, formerly considered individuals of C. novaeguinae, were actually found to be C. halli while the study was being conducted.
 These were used to substantiate observed differences between C. halli and C. novaeguinae.

+Commercial use

+People in the city of Merauke, South Papua, are also known for processing the skin of this species of crocodile into various kinds of leather crafts, which are quite economically valuable and renowned for their quality.